 Terra Billing projects versus Google Projects

-Note that although both relate to billing, Terra Billing projects and Google projects are distinct and different entities (and the Google project is mostly behind the scenes).
+Note: Although both relate to billing, Terra Billing projects and Google projects are distinct and different entities (and the Google project is mostly behind the scenes).
 See more details below.

 What is a Terra Billing project?

 Terra Billing projects are internal to Terra.
 They connect workspaces (where costs accrue) and Cloud Billing accounts that ultimately pay for costs.
-When you create a workspace in Terra (gray boxes in the diagram below, bottom level), you assign a Terra Billing project (gray box second from the top) that acts as a passthrough for GCP costs.
+When you create a workspace in Terra (gray boxes in the diagram below, bottom level), you assign a Terra Billing project (gray box second from the top) that acts as a passthrough for Google Cloud costs.